|

 Chardonnay grapes.

-- Management of the firm was recently assumed by Monsieur Etienne de
+- Management of the firm was then assumed by Monsieur Etienne de

 Montille, a famous name from nearby Volnay.
 We found the wines here